zehks/hybrid-mode-for-umbrel-and-citadel/README.md

 That last command says to Linux to act as a router (i.e. to forward packets).

-# TESTING BEFORE CONFIGURING LND
+# Testing before moving on LND configuration

 Head to some online service for checking open ports like [https://portchecker.co/check](https://portchecker.co/check) and check connectivity.
 You must put in there your VPS public IP and port number 9735.
 If it is opened, you are ready to go to the next step.